FAQ & Terms - Student Advanced Flying Training

-Please note that local accommodation can get very booked up, especially in the summer months, and that unfortunately none of the accommodation is within safe walking distance of the airfield due to the narrow country roads in the vicinity of the Aerodrome.
+Please note that local accommodation can get very booked up, especially in the summer months, and that unfortunately none of the accommodation is within safe walking distance of the airfield due to the narrow country roads (without pavements) in the vicinity of the Aerodrome.
 We respectfully request that you organise your own ground transport (hire car, taxi or bicycle) in advance.

 10. Flying in to Goodwood